-L\'evy, in \cite{Levy}, computes the law of $\tau_x$ when $X$ is a Brownian motion with drift.
-This result is extended by Alili, Patie and Petersen \cite{alili} or Leblanc \cite{Leb} to the case where $X$ is an Ornstein-Uhlenbeck process.
+L\'{e}vy, in \cite{Levy}, computed the law of $\tau_x$ when $X$ is a Brownian motion with drift.
+This result is extended by Alili \textit{et al.} \cite{alili} and Leblanc \cite{Leb} to the case where $X$ is an Ornstein--Uhlenbeck process.
 The case where $X$ is a Bessel process was studied by Borodin and Salminen in \cite{Bor}.

-Some results are also available when the process $X$ has jumps.
-The first results are obtained by Zolotarev \cite{zolotarev} and Borokov \cite{borovkov} when $X$ is a spectrally negative L\'evy process.
-They give the law of $\tau_x$ .
-Moreover, if $X_t$ has the probability density with respect to the Lebesgue measure $p(t,x),$ then the law of $\tau_x$ has the density with repect to the Lebesgue measure $f(t,x)$, where $xf(t,x)= tp(t,x).$ In this case where $X$ has only negative jumps, $X_{\tau_x}=x$ almost surely.
+For the situation where the process $X$ has jumps, the first results were obtained by Zolotarev \cite{zolotarev} and Borokov \cite{borovkov} for $X$ a spectrally negative L\'{e}vy process.
+Moreover, if $X_t$ has probability density $p(t,x)$ with respect to the Lebesgue measure, then the law of $\tau_x$ has density $f(t,x)$ with respect to the Lebesgue measure, where $xf(t,x)= tp(t,x)$ and $X_{\tau_x}=x$ almost surely.

-If $X$ is a spectrally positive L\'evy process, Doney \cite{doney} gives an explicit formula for the joint Laplace transform of $\tau_x$ and the overshoot $X_{\tau_x} -x.$ When $X$ is a stable L\'evy process, Peskir \cite{Pes}, and Bernyk, Dalang and Peskir \cite{bernyk-dalang-peskir} obtain an explicit formula for the hitting time density.
+If $X$ is a spectrally positive L\'{e}vy process, Doney \cite{doney} gives an explicit formula for the joint Laplace transform of $\tau_x$ and the overshoot $X_{\tau_x} -x.$ When $X$ is a stable L\'{e}vy process, Peskir \cite{Pes} and Bernyk \textit{et al.} \cite {bernyk-dalang-peskir} obtain an explicit formula for the passage time density.

-The case where $X$ has signed jumps is more recently studied.
-In \cite{doz}, the authors give the law of $\tau_x$ when $X$ is the sum of a decreasing L\'evy process and an independent compound process with exponential jump sizes.
-This result is extended by Kou et Wang in \cite{Kou} to the case of a diffusion process with jumps where the jump sizes follow a double exponential law.
+The case where $X$ has signed jumps has been studied more recently.
+In \cite{doz}, the authors give the law of $\tau_x$ when $X$ is the sum of a decreasing L\'{e}vy process and an independent compound process with exponential jump sizes.
+This result is extended by Kou and Wang in \cite{Kou} to the case of a diffusion process with jumps where the jump sizes follow a double exponential law.
 They compute the Laplace transform of $\tau_x$ and derive an expression for the density of $\tau_x$.
-For a more general jump-diffusion process, Roynette, Vallois and Volpi \cite{roy} show that the Laplace transform of $(\tau_x, x-X_{\tau_x-}, X_{\tau_x} -x)$ is solution of some kind of random integral.
+For a more general jump-diffusion process, Roynette \textit{et al.} \cite{roy} show that the Laplace transform of $(\tau_x, x-X_{\tau _{x_-}}, X_{\tau_x} -x)$ is the solution of some kind of random integral.